Chinnor: Social and economic history

 By the early part of the 13th century there was a windmill on the Chiltern escarpment at Wainhill, about 1 mi east of Chinnor village.
 Chinnor had a watermill, but by 1279 it had been transferred to the neighbouring manor of Henton.
 In 1336 the Ferrers manor at Chinnor (see above) had a windmill.
 In 1789 a post mill was built on the west side of the village off White's Field.
 It was dismantled in 1965 but has since been rebuilt by Chinnor Windmill Restoration Society.
-It is unusual in having 3 crosstrees and 6 quarterbars.
+It is unusual in having 3 crosstrees and 6 quarter bars.

 At the end of the 16th century Sir George Fermor (see above) enclosed some of the woods in the parish.
 Attempts to enclose Chinnor's common lands were ruled illegal and reversed in 1761 and 1817.
 Parliament passed an enclosure act for Chinnor in 1847 but the enclosure award to allocate the land was not implemented until 1854.

 On 18 June 1643 during the English Civil War a Royalist force of 1,800 men led by Prince Rupert arrived from Oxford, overcame the Parliamentarian garrisons at Postcombe and Chinnor and took 120 men prisoner.
 A pursuing Parliamentarian force intercepted them 7 mi away near Chalgrove, but in the resulting Battle of Chalgrove Field the Royalists fought off their pursuers and returned with their prisoners to Oxford.

 In the latter part of the 18th century a petition signed by the Rector and 13 tenant farmers complained that Chinnor had such a "multitude" of alehouses that they were "a check to industry and good order".
-The petition claimed that the Chequers was a house of illfame and called for its licence not to be renewed.
+The petition claimed that the Chequers was a house of ill fame and called for its licence not to be renewed.
 The 1851 Census recorded 268 lace-makers in Chinnor, including labourers' wives and 86 children.
 Chinnor still has a lace group.

 The Chinnor Lime Co. was founded in 1908 and began making cement in 1921.
 It became a public company as Chinnor Cement and Lime Ltd. in 1936.
 It established a quarry in the Chiltern escarpment south of the village.
 It expanded cement manufacturing capacity in 1928, 1939 and 1958.
 By 1975 it employed 160 men and expansion to double its capacity was proposed, although never realised.
 It closed in 1999.
 Its works were demolished by 2008 and in 2010–11 the site was redeveloped as a housing estate now known as Old Kiln Lakes.

 Chinnor grew most quickly in the 1960s – from a population of 1,961 in the 1951 Census to 4,471 in the 1971 Census.
 The village was then largely concentrated around the main rectangular street plan of Station Road, Lower Road, High Street and Church Road.
 The hamlet of Oakley to the southwest was subsumed into the village around this time, when building along Oakley Road and the Mill Lane estate more than doubled the physical size of the village.